Abeeha-Akhund/EfficientSorting/README.md

 Using Efficient Sorting Algorithms in Java to Arrange Tax Data

 Instructions:
-1. Copy the URL from Code dropdown option.
+1. Copy the URL from 'Code' dropdown option.

 2. To run the project you'll need to have  Eclipse IDE.
 If you dont have Eclipse IDE Kindly follow the instructions mentioned: https://www3.ntu.edu.sg/home/ehchua/programming/howto/EclipseJava_HowTo.html